Skip To Main Content

 "It's really good to do Dual Language because it will give you a better opportunity to get into college and a good job."

-- Londyn, Ballou Junior High
+- Londyn, Aylen Junior High

 A Karshner Elementary Spanish-Dual Language Student smiling on the playground.